DEVIAS: Learning Disentangled Video Representations of Action and Scene: Introduction

 \section{Introduction}

-When watching a video, humans can decompose human actions from the surrounding scene context, naturally understanding the content.
-Even when a certain action-scene combination is rare, \eg in \figref{teaser} (b), humans easily recognize both the action and the scene, \ie the girls are \emph{dancing} on a \emph{football field}.
+Humans can naturally understand the content of a video by extracting human actions from the surrounding scene context.
+Even when encountering a previously unseen action-scene combination, humans easily recognize both the action and the scene: \eg in \figref{teaser} (b), the people are \emph{dancing} in a \emph{football field}.

+Unlike humans, most video action recognition methods struggle to decompose actions and scene context from an input video.
+Instead, video action recognition methods tend to learn scene-biased action representation due to the spurious correlation between actions and scenes in the video datasets.
+The existing video datasets~\cite{soomro2012ucf101,kay2017kinetics,caba2015activitynet} often consist of limited combinations of action-scene pairs for each action class, \eg if the scene of a video is a football field, the action is always \emph{playing football} and vice versa.
+However, in reality, diverse actions such as dancing or cheerleading can also take place on a football field~\cite{whycantchoi}.
+The reason for the limited action-scene combinations in the dataset stems from the high cost of constructing a video dataset with diverse combinations, rather than a lack of such scenarios in the real world.
+Therefore, a desired model should have robust performance across diverse action-scene combination scenarios.

-Unlike humans, many video action recognition models learn scene-biased action representations due to the spurious correlation between action and scene in training data.
-These scene-biased action recognition models often predict human actions based on scene context rather than the action itself~\cite{li2018resound,whycantchoi,chung2022hatdataset} leading to errors when encountering out-of-context scenarios.
-For example, as shown in \figref{teaser} (b), scene-biased action recognition models may misclassify the action of the girls as \emph{playing football} instead of \emph{dancing}.
-Scene-debiased action recognition models~\cite{whycantchoi,bahng2019rebias,fame,BE,li2023stillmix} might be a solution to the problem.
-The scene-debiased action recognition models show significant improvement on out-of-context~\cite{mimetics,li2023stillmix} and fine-grained action datasets~\cite{li2018resound}.
-However, as illustrated in \figref{teaser}, scene-debiased action recognition models often overlook the scene context as they are trained to disregard scene information, potentially omitting valuable context.
+A scene-biased action recognition model is likely to predict actions based on the scene context rather than the action itself, leading to errors when encountering unseen action-scene combinations~\cite{li2018resound,whycantchoi,chung2022hatdataset}.
+For example, as shown in \figref{teaser} (b), scene-biased action recognition models are likely to misclassify the action as \emph{playing football} instead of \emph{dancing}.
+Scene-debiased action recognition models~\cite{whycantchoi,fame,BE,li2023stillmix} might be a solution to the problem.
+The scene-debiased action recognition models show significant improvement for unseen action-scene combinations~\cite{li2023stillmix} and for scenarios where actions and scenes are barely correlated~\cite{li2018resound,mimetics}.
+However, as illustrated in \figref{teaser}, scene-debiased action recognition models often overlook the scene context as they are trained to disregard scene information, omitting potentially valuable context.